open-telemetry/opentelemetry.io/content/en/docs/collector/quick-start.md

    ```

 5. In the terminal window running the Collector container, you should see trace
-   ingest activity similar to what is shown below:
+   ingest activity similar to what is shown in the following example:

    ```console
    $ grep -E '^Span|(ID|Name|Kind|time|Status \w+)\s+:' ./collector-output.txt